* Consumer price index up 0.1 pct in July vs est 0.2 pct

 By Sruthi Shankar and Tanya Agrawal

-Aug 11 (Reuters) - U.S. stocks were modestly higher in late morning trading on Friday as investors cautiously dipped back into riskier assets, after a three-day losing streak on concerns over escalating tensions between the United States and North Korea.
+Aug 11 (Reuters) - U.S. stocks indexes were higher in afternoon trading on Friday, on track to snap a three-day losing streak, as tepid inflation data brought back investors to riskier assets, despite heightened tensions between the United States and North Korea.

-The consumer price data, which pointed to weak inflation, could cause the Federal Reserve to hold off from raising rates again this year.
+The weaker-than-expected consumer price data in July, which pointed to benign inflation, could cause the Federal Reserve to hold off from raising rates again this year.

 “The market is trying to interpret the CPI data as somewhat positive because it is anticipating that the Fed will be on hold not only in September but also possibly in December,” said Robert Pavlik, chief market strategist at Boston Private Wealth.